Skip to content

 So it might be better to pay closer attention to home prices than mortgage rates.

-• Because the cost of financing is very attractive
+• Because the cost of financing is very low, paying extra may not be the best option

 When mortgage interest rates were really low a few years ago, a lot of borrowers were refinancing their home loans into shorter-term products like the 15-year fixed.

-While that sounds like a great move on the surface, they were doing it at a time when mortgage financing was never cheaper.
+While that sounds like a great move on the surface, they were doing it at a time when home loan financing was never cheaper.
 And might not ever be again.

 It may have actually made better sense to get a 30-year fixed instead of a 15-year fixed and just sit on it for three decades.
 That way they could benefit from the sale for a longer period of time.